An Exact Solution Algorithm for the Bi-Level Optimization Problem of Electric Vehicles Charging Station Placement: Formulation

 The LL problem thus jointly determines equilibrium path flows, link flows, and charging station demand, conditional on the UL decision $\mathbf{y}$.
 We consider a network $\mathcal{G} =(\mathcal{N}, \mathcal{A})$: graph $\mathcal{G}$ is the tuple $(\mathcal{N}, \mathcal{A})$ comprised of the set of nodes $\mathcal{N}$ and the set of links $\mathcal{A}$.
 Each link can be denoted by a pair of nodes $(i, j)$.
 Let $\mathcal{Z} \subseteq \mathcal{N}$ be the set of zones, which represent nodes that are the origins or destinations of the travelers. $\mathcal{C} \subseteq \mathcal{N}$ is the set of candidate locations for building charging infrastructure.
 A path is feasible for an EV if either the usage of the battery is less than the battery limit, assuming that users will start their trip with a full battery, or there is a charging station on the route where the user recharges the battery to reach the destination before the battery is depleted.
 Therefore, not all demand from an origin to a destination can be met, and it depends on the $\mathbf{y}$, which specifies where charging stations are located and consequently which paths are feasible.
 Let $\Pi_{rs} (\mathbf{y})$ be the set of feasible paths based on the charging stations location $\mathbf{y}$ between the origin $r \in \mathcal{Z}$ and destination $s \in \mathcal{Z}$.
 Let $\Pi (\mathbf{y)} = \cup_{(r,s) \in \mathcal{Z}^2} \Pi_{rs} (\mathbf{y})$ be the set of all feasible paths.
 Travel time is considered the travel cost.
 The travel time for the link $(i, j)$ is based on a convex function of traffic flow on this link, which is $t_{ij} (x_{ij})$, where $x_{ij}$ is the link $(i, j)$ flow.
-The full formulation of this convex UE problem is given below.
+Similarly, the waiting time due to the congestion and delay at station $l$ is modeled as a convex function $t_l(v_l)$ of the charging flow $v_l$.
+Before presenting the formulation, we summarize the key notation used throughout the model in Table \ref{tab:notation}.